Oscar Peterson: Early life and education

+Career

 Duos, trios, and quartets

-According to an interview with Norman Granz in the 2021 documentary Oscar Peterson: Black + White, he heard a radio program broadcasting from a local club while taking a cab to the Montreal airport.
+According to an interview with Norman Granz, Granz heard a radio program broadcasting from a local club while taking a cab to the Montreal airport.
 He was so impressed that he told the driver to take him to the club so he could meet the pianist.
 Granz had seen Peterson before this but was underwhelmed.
-In 1949 he introduced Peterson in New York City at a Jazz at the Philharmonic concert at Carnegie Hall.
+In 1949, he introduced Peterson in New York City at a Jazz at the Philharmonic concert at Carnegie Hall.
 He remained Peterson's manager for most of his career.
 This was more than a managerial relationship; Peterson praised Granz for standing up for him and other black jazz musicians in the segregationist south US of the 1950s and 1960s.
-In the documentary video Music in the Key of Oscar, Peterson tells how Granz stood up to a gun-toting Southern policeman who wanted to stop the trio from using "whites-only" taxis.
+In the documentary video Music in the Key of Oscar, Peterson tells how Granz stood up to a gun-toting Southern policeman who wanted to stop the trio from using whites-only taxis.